allanalencar/allanalencar/README.md

 ### Welcome, my name is Allan Alencar!
 #### I'm 25 years old and I'm a Systems Analysis and Development student.

-Today I work as a Post-Sales Analyst and I am looking for my first job in the development area, I have focused my studies on Python and I intend to specialize in Back End.
+Today I work as a Costumer Sucess and I am looking for my first job in the development area, I have focused my studies on Python and I intend to specialize in Back End.

 I have two daughters, I'm from Niterói, I love games of different types and I have a huge desire to see the world.